Members Only (Club matches only)

 It holds carp (to 20 lb+), tench (to 8 lb), roach (to 1 ¼ lb), bream (to 9 lb), perch (to 3 lb) and pike (to 20+ lb).
 There are also chub, gudgeon and 'cocky' ruffe present, and possibly other species as well.
 Current 3 hour match record is 67 lb 4 oz, taken in one of the clubs Monday Evening Sweeps.
 In November 2017 82-03 was taken to win a match in five hours.
 Current policy is to add new carp stock annually whenever the club can afford to do so.
 On average, another 200 to 300 carp are introduced each year.

 Access to the water must be from the (hard surface) car park.
 A track (with similar hard surface and ideal for wheel chair users) leads down to the lake.
-The wooden disabled persons' pegs (numbers 5 and 6) are immediately on your right as you approach the lake, and are on the same level as the track.
+Peg numbers 5 and 6 (immediately on your right as you approach the lake) give preference to disabled members with mobility issues.
+The aim is that they will be on the same level as the track.
 The car park, track and disabled pegs were grant funded by the Environment Agency.

 During the summer of 2009 all other pegs on the lake were rebuilt, with concrete slabs on steel frames, all set so they have comfortable access from the circular path and offering comfortable and safe fishing positions, and since then fencing has been erected all around the lake with access gates at various points.
 It is important to keep these gates closed to deter otters and ensure that in times of flood the fish stocks are retained within the lake.